 As I start digging into Indian poetry’s publishing circles and connections, I find myself within 20 mins from Titania Palast in Berlin.
 I take the S-Bahn, across the former borders that divided the East and West sides of Berlin, and end up at a generic Kino in Berlin.

-I have long wondered the fate of this blog.
+links updated: 06.12.2021 I have long wondered the fate of this blog.
 This website started as a post-midnight idea one winter night in Kreuzberg where I lived between 2015-2018.
 As the years have progressed, I have undertaken quite a few foiled ideas on this blog.
-Yesterday, as I started reading on a particular archive, something of a clarity […]
+Yesterday, as I started reading on a particular archive, something… Continue reading objects of research

 One of these days, as one does, we come across a relic.
 It is a relic that feels alienating precisely because it is not our past.
 It is a past that we have not lived through.
 We cannot look back.
 This is the past of our grandparents, at best.